 Foreign sovereign government obligations are valued using quoted prices in active markets when available.
-These bonds are categorized in Level 1 of the fair value hierarchy.
+These bonds are generally categorized in Level 1 of the fair value hierarchy.
 If the market is less active or prices are dispersed, these bonds are categorized in Level 2 of the fair value hierarchy.
+In instances where the inputs are unobservable, these bonds are categorized in Level 3 of the fair value hierarchy.